moneroexamples/onion-monero-blockchain-explorer/README.md

  - the only explorer showing ring signatures,
  - the only explorer that can show which outputs belong to the given Monero address and viewkey,
- - the only explorer showing detailed information about mixins, such as, mixins' age, timescale, mixin of mixins.
+ - the only explorer showing detailed information about mixins, such as, mixins' age, timescale, mixin of mixins,
+ - the only explorer showing total number of outputs for a given amount.

 ## Prerequisite